|

 - WILMOT:

-English surname transferred to forename use, itself from a pet form of William, meaning
+English surname transferred to forename use, possibly a corruption of the

 "will-helmet."